klehman-rally/bldeif/README.txt

       can show you what Jenkins jobs would actually be considered without actually posting any build information to Agile Central.

+  Known Limitations

+      Within AgileCentral there is an entity called a BuildDefinition which for the purposes of the Build Connector for Jenkins contains the name of the Jenkins job.
+The Jenkins job as recorded in a BuildDefinition item is the full URL of the Jenkins job, including any folder and view elements.
+A BuildDefinition Name is limited to 256 characters.
+In the event that a Jenkins job has a URL whose length exceeds 256 characters, the behavior of the connector is to delete off leading chars on the the job URL such that the result is no longer than 256 characters and this resulting string value is used as the BuildDefinition name.
+Be aware that in some edge cases you might have a Jenkins installation in which this type of modification of the full Job URL for various Jenkins Job URLs could end up with the same abbreviated value.
+We do not anticipate that this will be a common occurence.
+If you are in the situation where your Jenkins installation contains folder and view names that are fairly long (> 40 chars per folder/view name) with a high degree of nesting (> 6 levels) then you may need to alter your connnector config file(s) such that jobs whose URL results in a string of > 256 chars are not specified in your config file.

+         Example Jenkins Job URL:  http://bigjenkins.stegasaurus.ancient:8080/job/ReallyLongScientificFolderName/.../job/FernCoveredLowlands/job/MickyDinosaur
+         Result   .../job/FernCoveredLowlands/job/MickDinosaur

   Appendix A  - Configuration file editing
                 --------------------------